Email FacebookTwitterMenu burgerClose thin

 Before the 2017 Trump tax law (TCJA), the corporate tax rate was 35%.
 The TCJA reduced the rate to 21%.
 This flat rate applies to all corporate income (of at least $1).
 The intent was to give corporations a financial break that would be passed on to the employees, and subsequently the economy.

-With the new Trump plan in 2025, the 21% corporate tax rate from the TCJA remains unchanged.
+With the One Big Beautiful Act, the 21% corporate tax rate from the TCJA remains unchanged.
 However, the legislation introduces modifications to international tax provisions, including increased enforcement against foreign countries with discriminatory tax practices.
-It would raise certain withholding tax rates on payments to entities from these countries and adjust how multinational corporations are taxed on base erosion payments by increasing the base erosion and anti-abuse tax (BEAT) rate from 10% to 10.1% (the initial version of the proposal called for an increase to 12.5%).
+It raises certain withholding tax rates on payments to entities from these countries and adjusts how multinational corporations are taxed on base erosion payments by increasing the base erosion and anti-abuse tax (BEAT) rate from 10% to 10.1% (the initial version of the bill called for an increase to 12.5%).

 Trump Tax Plan Changes: Healthcare Mandate